-1. Initial Case Assessment and Legal Exposure
+1. Penalties for Perjury | Initial Case Assessment and Legal Exposure

-Understanding the Complainant’s Motivation and Claim Structure
+Understanding the Complainant’S Motivation and Claim Structure

 The complainant, a former boyfriend, alleged that the prior rape report was fabricated and that the client knowingly lied during police questioning.